London District Energy Infrastructure Project

 As impacted customers explore service options with third-party heating service providers, there are resources available to inform options for payment plans, rentals, and funding sources.

 City-owned buildings may also be eligible for funding through the Green Municipal Fund.
 Through this fund, municipal-owned buildings may have access to grants, funding, and the opportunity to apply for competitive, long-term financing.
-To learn more and determine if you qualify for this funding, visit the Green Municipal Fund’s website here.
+To learn more and determine if you qualify for this funding, visit the Green Municipal Fund’s website

-• What is London District Energy (LDE)?
+What is London District Energy (LDE)?

 London District Energy (LDE), with its roots dating back to the establishment of a central steam heating plant in 1878, was acquired by Enwave in 2017.
 Since the acquisition, over $60 million has been invested in continuous upgrades to enhance the system’s efficiency and sustainability.

-• What is happening with the steam heat infrastructure in downtown London?
+What is happening with the steam heat infrastructure in downtown London?

 LDE is undertaking a significant transition of its steam heat system in downtown London to address safety, efficiency, and reliability concerns.

-• Why is this necessary?
+Why is this necessary?

-• When will this process be complete?
+When will this process be complete?

-As of October 31, 2026, steam service for customers within the blue boundaries shown on the map above will no longer be available.
-One additional customer will be disconnected effective October 31, 2027.
+As of October 30, 2027, steam service for customers within the yellow boundaries shown on the map above will no longer be available.
+Service to parts of the steam network within the red boundaries was terminated effective May 31, 2025.
+Service to parts of the steam network within the blue boundaries will terminate effective October 31, 2026.

 The decommissioning process is structured carefully in an effort to minimize any inconvenience and maintain continuity of service.
 We have made sure to provide impacted customers within each respective zone with ample notice to switch to alternative heating systems before the onset of the upcoming winter seasons.